smathot/pythontutorials/content/pages/numerical/statistics.md

 ### Repeated Measures ANOVA

 A Repeated Measures ANOVA is generally used to analyze data from experiments in which all participants take part in all conditions, that is, a within-subject design.
 An example of such a design comes from an experiment by [Zhou and colleagues](https://doi.org/10.3758/s13414-020-02048-5), in which participants searched for a target object in the presence of a distractor object.
 Either the target, or the distractor, or both could match a color that participants held in memory.
+You can download [this dataset here](/data/zhou_et_al_2020_exp1.csv).

 To test whether the factors distractor-match, target-match, and their interaction affect search accuracy, you can use the `AnovaRM` class from `statsmodels.stats.anova`.
 (They all do.)